Welcome to the Fall 2025 Semester

 • Paralegal Studies A.S. & International Transcripts: International courses cannot be used for general education or major courses required for the Paralegal Studies Associate in Science degree.
 For elective credit to be potentially applied to the Paralegal Studies Associate in Science Degree, a student must obtain a comprehensive, detailed report from one of two Fullerton College approved evaluation services: ACEI or IERF

-• Students who wish to transfer Paralegal Studies units (up to a maximum of six (6) units) must obtain prior approval from the Paralegal Department Coordinator or the Business Division Dean.
+• Transferring Paralegal Studies Courses from other colleges: Students who wish to transfer Paralegal Studies units (up to a maximum of six (6) units) must obtain prior approval from the Paralegal Department Coordinator or the Business Division Dean.
 See link for ABA approved programs in California.

 • AP Credit: If a student earned a score on an AP exam that we grant Fullerton College course credit, the student can receive credit on the ABA approved GE pattern (assuming the course is listed on the pattern).